-These are just a few examples of the pediatric eye care provided by Dr. Goldberg and Dr. Scheiman and Eye Consultants of Pennsylvania.
+These are just a few examples of the pediatric eye care provided by Dr. Goldberg and Eye Consultants of Pennsylvania.
 There are many other conditions that are not listed here.
 Get in touch with Eye Consultants of Pennsylvania for information about other childhood eye conditions.

 How Can You Find a Pediatric Ophthalmologist?

 The website of the American Academy of Pediatric Ophthalmology and Strabismus lists members of their organization by name and location.
 The American Academy of Ophthalmology also lists members; be sure to select the Subspecialty of “Pediatric Ophth.”
 You will find Dr. David S. Goldberg listed in both directories.

 You should see a pediatric ophthalmologist if your child experiences any change in vision, such as eye pain, redness, blurred vision, double vision or eyestrain.
 Eye Consultants of Pennsylvania is the leading ophthalmology practice serving Ephrata, Denver, Lancaster, Elizabethtown, Reading, and Wyomissing, PA and beyond.
 Get in touch with us today to schedule an appointment.
 For an appointment, call toll-free 1-800-762-7132.